Pierre Littbarski: International career

-He holds the record for the most player assists in a single World Cup tournament, with five assists in 1982 FIFA World Cup, alongside with Pelé (1970), Robert Gadocha (1974), Diego Maradona (1986) and Thomas Häßler (1994).

 At the UEFA Euro 1984, West Germany, with Littbarski, were eliminated in the group stage after a string of poor performances.
 The 1986 FIFA World Cup in Mexico, while successful for West Germany, proved less so for Littbarski personally.
 He was benched by manager Franz Beckenbauer, and had to watch the semi–final and final from the bench.
 West Germany again finished as runners–up, losing 3–2 to Argentina.
-In 1987, he played in a friendly match against England and scored two goals, one directly from a corner, as the West Germans won 3–1.
+In 1987, he played in a friendly match against England and scored two goals, one directly from a corner, as the West Germans won 3-1.

 The West German players had high hopes for the UEFA Euro 1988 on their home soil.
 However, the hosts lost 2–1 to the Netherlands in the semi–finals.
 Littbarski did not score any goals in the tournament.
 In 1990, Littbarski enjoyed a successful final appearance at the FIFA World Cup, as West Germany won their third title, defeating Argentina 1–0 in the final in Rome.
 Littbarski scored his only goal in the group stage against Colombia but started three of the four games at the knockout stage, including the final.